SoftInstigate/restheart/examples/node-plugin/README.md

 This allows to develop plugins in JavaScript leveraging the Node runtime.
 For instance it is possible to use the `http` Node module.

+RESTHeart is designed to be fully compatible with GraalVM, particularly its implementation of Node.js.
+This compatibility offers significant advantages, especially for developers looking to write plugins in JavaScript.
+By leveraging the Node.js runtime environment provided by GraalVM, developers can:

+- Utilize Node.js Modules: You can easily integrate Node.js modules into your plugins.
+For example, the http module from Node.js can be seamlessly used within RESTHeart.
+This opens up a range of possibilities for HTTP networking and server-side functionalities in your plugins.

+- Leverage JavaScript Ecosystem: Developers can take advantage of the vast JavaScript ecosystem, including numerous libraries and tools, to build more powerful and feature-rich plugins for RESTHeart.

+NOTE: executing RESTHeart on GraalVM Node is experimental and not suggested for production.

 ## Install RESTHeart

 We assume that the latest version of RESTHeart is installed in the directory <RH_HOME>